Easy Almond Flour Cookies

 • Preheat the oven to 350°F (175°C).

 • In a large bowl, mix together all the ingredients, except optional add-ins.
 The mixture should be thick and evenly moistened.
-(Note: If you think your batter is too crumbly, feel free to add a little bit more honey or coconut oil.
+(Note: It's ok if the batter looks crumbly.
+But if you think your batter is too dry, feel free to add a little more honey or coconut oil.
 The batter is quite forgiving.)

 • If using, stir in optional add-ins like chocolate chips.